new band1 logo

 is one of 14 societies in District 7 of the Ontario Horticultural Association (OHA).
 Meetings are held on the fourth Tuesday of the month at Dublin Street United Church in Guelph, ON.
 Unless otherwise indicated, meetings start with announcements at 7:30 pm, followed by a speaker on current and relevant horticultural topics, at 8 pm

-Our Society's Mission is to
+Our Society's Mission is to:

 ~ encourage a love for horticulture